-\subsection{Proof of Proposition 2}
+\section{Proof of Proposition 2}

-\begin{proof} {Our idea is to show that it is impossible for an strict Pareto-optimal point achieved by the transmit beamformers with less than full power.
-Therefore, the proof works by contradiction.}
+\begin{IEEEproof} {Our idea is to show that it is impossible for a strict Pareto-optimal point achieved by the transmit beamformers with less than full power.
+The proof works by contradiction.}